 This triple burden of communicable, NCD, and injuries is likely to lead to significant mortality with LMICs.
-The World Health Organisation estimates that between 2030 and 2050, climate change will result in roughly 250,000 additional deaths
+The World Health Organisation (WHO) estimates that between 2030 and 2050, climate change will result in roughly 250,000 additional

-globally per year; 38,000 due to heat exposure in elderly people, 48,000 due to diarrhea, 60,000 due to malaria, and 95,000 due to childhood undernutrition.
+globally per year; 38,000 due to heat exposure in elderly people, 48,000 due to diarrhoea, 60,000 due to malaria, and 95,000 due to childhood undernutrition.
 The vast majority of these deaths are projected to occur in economically

 These figures also do not account for premature deaths related to air pollution, which is thought to cause roughly nine million deaths annually.
 Beyond mortality, climate change is projected to result in direct health costs (excluding costs in health-determining

 sectors such as agriculture and sanitation) of between two and four billion USD annually by 2030.

 Hence, in the run-up to COP26, scientists, professionals, and health organizations are urging world leaders to consider the health benefits of climate actions, especially within LMICs.
 Although many solutions to address climate change have